mahesh-panchal/nextflow-quarto-multiqc-demo/README.md

 that lets you use most languages to process inputs and lay them out as you want.
 As a result, you can do things like create tabbed panels per sample and then include this html as custom content in MultiQC.

+> [!NOTE]
+> This repository was initally used to demonstrate setting the parameter section of
+> a Quarto document in Nextflow.
+It's purpose has since changed and so the repository
+> name no longer quite matches it's current purpose.